ONLINE LEARNING SYSTEM REQUIREMENTS

 Minimum System Requirements - Graduate Distance Learning Programs

-Following is the hardware and software needed to complete your online graduate degree program at Keller:
+Following is the hardware and software needed to complete your online classes at Keller:

 Supported Operating Systems:

-- MAC OS X 10.6 (Snow Leopard) and higher is supported for most online course materials, but there may be applications that require a supported Windows Operating System.
-You should be prepared to run a virtual machine environment such as Parallels desktop, vmWare fusion, Oracle VirtualBox, with an installed & supported Windows Operating System (as mentioned above) if you elect to use a MAC.
+- Mac OS X 10.10 (Yosemite) and higher is supported for most online course materials, but there may be applications that require a supported Windows Operating System.
+Therefore, please be prepared to run a virtual machine environment such as Parallels desktop, vmWare Fusion, Oracle VirtualBox or use BootCamp with an installed and supported Windows Operating System (as mentioned above) if you elect to use a Mac computer.

-Microsoft Office 2010 (Windows) or Microsoft Office 2011 (MAC).
+Microsoft Office 2016 (Windows) or Microsoft Office 2016 (Mac).
 (NOTE: This software will be available to matriculating students at deeply discounted pricing through the Student Software program after you have begun taking courses.
-Office 2010 is also available at no charge through Keller's online lab environment.)
+Office 2016 is also available at no charge through Keller’s online lab environment.)

 ISP account for Internet access and email address.
 (See more on Internet connectivity specifications below.)